MAX32690FTHR

 The MAX32690 MCU can be flashed by connecting an external debug probe to the SWD port.
 SWD debug can be accessed through the Cortex 10-pin connector, J4.
 Logic levels are fixed to VDDIO (1.8V).

 Once the debug probe is connected to your host computer, then you can run the west flash command to write a firmware image into flash.
 Here is an example for the Hello World application.
+To perform a full erase, pass the --erase option when executing west flash.

 # From the root of the zephyr repository